CortexVacua/BINF4241-group30/Chess (Assignment 2)/ReadMe.md

 ---

-Castling has to be specified with 0-0 (small one) or 0-0-0 respectively (big one):
+For Castling we use the Zero-Notation instead of the O-Notation.
+It has to be specified with 0-0 (small one) or 0-0-0 respectively (big one):

 e.g. 0-0 (=small castling)